 We build capacity

 Advocacy alone, is not enough.
 Decision-makers and institutions must acquire the attitudes and skills needed for a behavioural change to manage water effectively.
-Building capacity can range from supporting dialogues on participatory approaches, workshops (e.g., on financing, flood management, and international water law), and working with parliamentarians, women organizations, and urban planners.
+Building capacity can range from supporting dialogues on participatory approaches, workshops (e.g., on financing, flood management, and international water law), and working with parliamentarians, women organisations, and urban planners.

 We communicate knowledge